Raku Firing

 It's hot and can be smokey and is a whole lot of fun, but understandably not very kid friendly.
 That being said, there isn’t a firm age limit for this workshop.
 If you think you child would be interested and is mature enough, and you want to do it with them, please do.

 I'd suggest long sleeves, pants, closed toe shoes, and pulling your hair back.
-Goggles will make us look extra cool and then of course I'll have some heavy duty gloves.
+We'll have some heavy duty gloves.

 Raku info